InformaticsMatters/trigger-awx/README.md

 -   `AWX_USER`
 -   `AWX_USER_PASSWORD`

-The latter expects the following variables but injects a value into a named Job Template variable and is typically used to run jobs that deploy a specific Docker image tag: -
+The latter expects the following variables and injects the given variable and value into the named Job Template as EXTRA_VARIABLES.
+It is typically used to run jobs that deploy a specific Docker image tag: -

 -   `AWX_HOST` (i.e. `https://example.com`)
 -   `AWX_USER`